 It is with great sadness that we hear of the passing of Naga.
 Naga & Sue lived on Anarchist Mountain for many years, and were a vibrant part of our community.
 They decided to move into Osoyoos a few years ago.
-Naga was always an inspiration to those who enjoyed his whit, kindness and sense of community.
+Naga was always an inspiration to those who enjoyed his wit, kindness and sense of community.
 Naga served as a Director on the Anarchist Mountain Community Society for several years providing his guidance and wise counsel.
-Naga and Sue were the originators of the Anarchist Mountain Silent Auction, that has become part of our annual Summer picnic.
+Naga and Sue were the originators of the Anarchist Mountain Silent Auction, that has become part of our annual Summer BBQ.
 That effort has allowed our community to raise many thousands of dollars in support of our Fire Dept. Naga also was an avid lawn bowler, and helped get many new people into that activity.
 Naga & Sue were key founders in getting the Market on Main going in downtown Osoyoos, which continues to this day.
 Naga fell ill last Sunday July 5 and passed away peacefully in Penticton last night.
 Naga was 92.

 Rest peacefully dear friend.
 You made our lives that much better by knowing you.

 KHALID (ALI) SHAH – Dec 25 1954 – Oct 11 2020

 Ali Shah was a new resident on the mountain residing on Mule Deer Drive, who managed to leave a big impression and formed numerous friendships with his open, inquisitive nature.
 He had frequent “inspections” of the neighbors’ building sites, with an insatiable interest in construction and a need to know all the details.
 Ali loved Blues & Jazz and enjoyed a couple of musical events with neighbors, looking forward to future concerts.
 As a serious car enthusiast, he bonded with many over new trucks &